 \begin{lemma} [Leibniz rule for differentiating $u$-vectors] Let $e$ be a $C^\infty$ $u$-vector, then

 \end{lemma}

 \begin{remark*} (1) There is no need to add a subscript to $\nabla f_*$ to indicate steps, since the two vectors it applies to, $f_*^n e$ and $f_*^n \pp{}q$, already well-locate this tensor.
-(2) We use $C^\infty$ in this section only because `$C^\infty$-multilinear' is a conventional terminology in differential geometry text.
-In fact, we only require the differentiation to be meaningful at the particular point and the particular direction.
-For example, the second equation of lemma applies to the rough $u$-vector field, $e$, defined in equation~\eqref{e:e}, differentiated in an unstable direction. \end{remark*}
+(2) We use $C^\infty$ in this section only because `$C^\infty$-multilinear' is a conventional terminology in differential geometry textbook.
+In fact, we only require the differentiation to be meaningful at the particular point and in the particular direction.
+For example, the second equation of lemma applies to the rough $u$-vector field $e$ defined in equation~\eqref{e:e}, which is differentiable only in unstable directions. \end{remark*}